-He has recorded extensively for the labels, with his most recent recordings including A Lost World - Schubert Songs and Duets with Susanna Phillips and Shenyang; All Who Wander, a recital disc with Jamie Barton; Preludios - Spanish songs with Isabel Leonard; a recording of Strauss and Wagner lieder with Adrianne Pieczonka, and Dear Theo: 3 Song Cycles by Ben Moore with Paul Appleby, Susanna Phillips and Brett Polegato, all for the Delos label.
+He has recorded extensively for the EMI, Koch, Naxos and New World labels, with his most recent recordings for the Delos label, including A Lost World - Schubert Songs and Duets with Susanna Phillips and Shenyang; All Who Wander, a recital disc with Jamie Barton; Preludios - Spanish songs with Isabel Leonard; a recording of Strauss and Wagner lieder with Adrianne Pieczonka, and Dear Theo: 3 Song Cycles by Ben Moore with Paul Appleby, Susanna Phillips and Brett Polegato.

-Recent seasons have taken hi to Carnegie Hall, the Vilar Performing Arts Center, and the Schubertiade Festival and two concert series where he served as both pianist and curator for multiple seasons: Juilliard Songfest at Alice Tully Hall and National Sawdust, and curated concerts themed to current exhibitions at Metropolitan Museum of Art, including Delacroix and Music with mezzo-soprano Samantha Hankey.
+Recent seasons have taken him to Carnegie Hall, the Vilar Performing Arts Center, the Bard Festival, the Frankly Music series in Milwaukee and the Schubertiade Festival with artists including Anna Netrebko and Adrienne Pieczonka and two concert series where he served as both pianist and curator for multiple seasons: Juilliard Songfest at Alice Tully Hall and National Sawdust, and curated concerts themed to current exhibitions at Metropolitan Museum of Art, including Delacroix and Music with mezzo-soprano Samantha Hankey.